muzimuzhi/latex-zutil/zutil/README.md

   - `softerror` module
     - new `l3msg` message level `softerror`
       - like `error`, it uses both `⟨text⟩` and `⟨more text⟩` of a message
-      - like `warning`, it doesn't interupt processing nor prompting for user input, thus produces portable and compact messages
+      - like `warning`, it doesn't interrupt processing nor prompting for user input, thus produces portable and compact messages
       - it's most suitable for log-based tests
     - full example
       ```tex